 Crispy roasted brussel sprouts.
-This is kind of the quintessential fall side dish, don’t ya think?
-I’m sharing my top FIVE to help you make these perfect every single time.
+This is the quintessential fall side dish, don’t ya think?
+Perfect all season long, and a staple on our Thanksgiving menu!
+I’m sharing my top SEVEN TIPS to help you make perfect roasted brussel sprouts every single time.

 You’re laughing.
 I can see you laughing at me.
 But trust me when I tell you that size matters here.
 Look for brussel sprouts that are roughly the size of golf balls (about 1 1/2″ big).
 They’ll hold up so much better than the teeny tiny little guys that are the size of marbles.

 I always reach for fresh, but as long as the brussels sprouts are cooked at a high enough temperature (to help absorb any residual condensation, I’d crank the heat up to 450F), you should be fine.
 Just make sure to coat with enough oil (tips on this below!) and season well with salt.

 Use a sharp knife to cut off the hard, woody end on the bottom of the sprout.
 Discard.
 Next, remove the outer layer of leaves (or any that are discolored) by peeling back gently.
 Go ahead and toss those.
 There ya have it!
 Perfectly cleaned brussel sprouts, ready to be roasted.

 3. For Crispiest Ever Brussel Sprouts, Don’t Roast Whole!

 Slice brussel sprouts in half from top to bottom, leaving the core in tact on each piece to hold the leaves together.
 Can I roast whole brussel sprouts?
 You absolutely can, but the insides will steam and they won’t get as crisp.

 Pro tip: do NOT throw away any leaves that fall off when slicing brussels in half!
 Add them to your baking sheet and you’ll end up with crisp little brussel sprout chips!